 OGC is defining web-friendly APIs that can be used to access geospatial and location information in any domain.
 This major evolution in the OGC Standards Baseline is underway is currently underway with the development of several standards.:

-OGC API Features
+OGC API-Features

-OGC API Coverages
+OGC API-Coverages

-OGC API Map Tiles
+OGC API-Map Tiles

-OGC API Processing
+OGC API-Processes

-OGC API Common
+OGC API-Common

-The OGC API standards will define modular API building blocks to spatially enable Web APIs and web-friendly for non-geospatial experts.
+The OGC API standards define modular API building blocks to spatially enable Web APIs and web-friendly for non-geospatial experts.
 The APIs are designed to allow developers to reuse and extend the APIs for any domain.
-The first consensus adoption of the Features API is planned for the second half of 2019.The OGC APIs are being developed using OpenAPI, GitHub, and Hackathons.
+The first consensus adoption of the OGC API-Features core was published on 2019-10-14.

+The OGC APIs are being developed using OpenAPI, GitHub, and Hackathons.
 OpenAPI is a standard, programming language-agnostic interface description for Web APIs which allows both humans and computers to discover and understand the capabilities of a service.
 OGC uses GitHub as a collaborative platform for specification development and for OpenAPI artifacts.
 Hackathons are conducted to implement and test draft API specifications.
 Along with the Specifications, OGC members are developing Reference Implementations, Compliance Testing, e-Learning and Outreach materials.

 Once the OGC APIs specifications have been further developed, their relevance to the Geospatial Data Cubes can be better evaluated.